 Admission to the UNC School of Law is very competitive.
-The Office of Admission may receive as many as 3,500 applications for 250 seats.
+The Office of Admissions may receive as many as 2,000 applications.
 Those who apply to Carolina Law are considered to be among the top students in North Carolina, the nation and the world.

 To be eligible for consideration, applicants must:

-- Register with the Law School Data Assembly Service (LSDAS).
-(The LSAT/LSDAS Information Book may be obtained on most campuses or from the Law School Admission Council.)
+Register with the Credential Assembly Service (CAS).
+(The LSAT/CAS Information Book may be obtained on most campuses or from the Law School Admission Council.)